joshcanhelp/josh-to-11/content/post/176-the-right-way-has-to-be-the-easy-way.md

 citation: ""
 ---

-# The Right Way Has To Be The "Easy" Way

 There's an effect seen in small businesses on a very regular basis.
 It's not quite exhaustion, but it's something close.
 With limited time, a limited budget, and not enough information, groups jump into marketing activities head-first, hoping for the best.
 They start a Twitter account, they write a couple of blog posts, they create a Facebook Page (or, misguidedly, a Profile), and they join 15 groups on LinkedIn.
 Maybe the owner does this all on a Tuesday night after a glass of wine.
 Or maybe it's the admin assistant in between calls one week.
 Either way, the channels are activated and a star is born.